-As you can see, you’ll need both a graphics designer and a copywriter to come up with all the elements the home page needs.
+As you can see, you’ll need both a graphic designer and a copywriter to come up with all the elements the home page needs.
 Make sure you’re happy with both the visual and the textual content.

 The “about us” page is probably the unsung hero of any website.
 It’s not just a place where you get to say a couple of words about your business.
 It’s a place where you get to tell a story and a place where you can put a human face to your business.
-Both can influence how the website visitors perceive your business.
+Both can influence how website visitors perceive your business.
 To get the most out of this page, you’ll need:

 - Main content

-- Team social media
+- Team photos, bios, and social media

 - Certifications & memberships & partners & accreditations